Board of Directors

 Jo draws on her unique professional and personal experience as a corporate lawyer, director, and strategic talent management and development expert working with a range of a diverse range of organisations in professional service firms, consultancy and not-for-profit.
 Jo has held senior positions in Arthur Andersen, Eversheds, DLA Piper, BDO and Bircham Dyson Bell LLP.

-Jo brings substantial experience at board-level and a wealth of non-executive director experience including: Law Society of England and Wales, Council and Standards Board member, chair of Education and Training Committee and council member for the National Association for Mental Health (MIND).
+Jo brings substantial experience at board-level and a wealth of non-executive director experience including: Law Society of England and Wales, Council and Standards Board member, chair of Education and Training Committee and council member for the National Association for Mental Health (MIND), and Action for Children.
+Jo is an Associate Coach at "Working with Cancer".

 Jo is also a writer.
 The third edition of her book 'How to Make Partner and Still Have a Life' was published in 2020.

-With over 11 years of experience at TUI Group where he is part of the senior leadership team and a member of various executive boards, Nitin brings extensive commercial, strategy, analytics and finance experience to Sussex Partnership.
-Nitin is a qualified accountant with a B.Sc. in electrical engineering and computer science, an MBA and a masters in finance from London Business School.
+Nitin brings extensive commercial, strategy, analytics and finance experience to Sussex Partnership.
+He spent over a decade at TUI group where he was a part of the senior leadership team and a member of various executive boards of the organization before starting his own consulting firm.
+He is a qualified accountant with a B.Sc. in electrical engineering and computer science, an MBA and a masters in finance from London Business School.

 Involving users in the design and delivery of services underpinned her early career and she continues to be a passionate advocate of co-design and co-production in service delivery, policymaking and research.

 Anna has a long-standing interest in quality improvement in health care.
-She has been involved in national projects on clinical audit, governance and service evaluation, and is a founding member of the Q Community, a 2,500 strong, UK wide quality improvement network led by the Health Foundation.
+She has been involved in national projects on clinical audit, governance and service evaluation and regulation, and is a founding member of the Q Community, a 6000 strong, UK wide quality improvement network led by the Health Foundation.
 Anna has a strong research background and continues to contribute to research in regulation internationally as well as in the UK.
 She was awarded the CBE for services to health and care in 2015.

 Our Executive Directors

-Initially starting her career as a healthcare assistant, Jane later qualified as a mental health nurse and has since worked in various clinical, managerial and academic roles, across mental health, learning disability, and forensic services.
+Initially starting her career as a healthcare assistant, Jane later qualified as a mental health nurse and has since worked in various clinical, leadership, managerial and academic roles, across CAMHS and adult mental health, learning disability, and forensic services.

-Jane was our chief nursing officer before being appointed chief executive in April 2022 and prior to that she was chief nurse and executive director of quality and safety at Hertfordshire Partnership NHS Foundation Trust.
-Jane was previously a board member of NHS Confederation’s Mental Health Network and a member of the Mental Health and Learning Disability Directors of Nursing Council Forum Steering Group.
+Jane was our Chief Nursing Officer before being appointed Chief Executive in April 2022 and prior to that she was Chief Nurse and Executive Director of Quality and Safety at Hertfordshire Partnership NHS Foundation Trust.
+Jane is currently the chair of the NHS Confederation Learning Disability and Autism Forum.

-Teresa joined us in January 2023 as our Chief Nursing Officer.
+Teresa Barker joined the Trust in January 2023 as Chief Nursing Officer.
 Teresa is a registered mental health nurse and has worked in mental health services since 1997, both in Kent and in London.

 Teresa started her registered nursing career as a staff nurse on an acute mental health ward and later worked in various clinical, managerial and professional leadership roles across mental health services including youth, adult and older adult services.